skip to main content

 Authorization

-Some insurance policies require patients to seek authorization before receiving a certain health-related service.
-This ensures that the service is covered, reducing the likelihood of the patient receiving a surprise bill.
+Some insurance policies require patients to seek authorization before receiving certain health-related services.
+This ensures that the service is covered under their plan.

 Beneficiary

-The beneficiary receives the benefits from a healthcare insurance plan.
-Sometimes the beneficiary is the actual holder of the plan and sometimes it’s his or her spouse or children.
+A beneficiary is the person who receives the benefits from a healthcare insurance plan.
+Sometimes this is the holder of the plan, and other times it’s the holder’s spouse or children.

 Capitation

-Health insurance companies can enter into a capitation agreement with a healthcare provider which is essentially a fixed payment amount for a specific patient over a specific period of time that covers a list of agreed upon services.
+Health insurance companies can enter into a capitation agreement with a healthcare provider, which is essentially a fixed payment amount for a patient over a specific period of time and covers agreed-upon services.

 Carrier

-The term carrier is used to reference a patient’s health insurance provider.
+This medical billing and coding term refers to a patient’s health insurance provider.

 Clean claim